NewIncome/mv_re-former/README.md

 # _Micro-Reddit_

-> ON this project we learned the differences between the form_tag, the form_for and the basic html form.
+> ON this project we learned the differences between the form_tag, the form_for and the basic Html form.

 ![image](https://i.imgur.com/duYollu.png)

 ## Models

-- Basic html
+- Basic Html
-  - It's the most basic (as the name suggest it), and it relies on only html to be created, so you need to add a encryption, so that rails acan read it.
+  - It's the most basic (as the name suggests it), and it relies only on Html to be created, so you need to add encryption, so that rails can read it.

   ```
     <form action="/users" method="post" accept-charset="UTF-8" class="new-user">